 For UConn Storrs only:

-- You must indicate your preference of Upper-Division Honors Housing or H2O on your Housing application.
+• You must indicate your preference of Upper-Division Honors Housing on your Housing application.

-- Snow and McMahon Halls constitute a single "Upper-Division Honors Housing" Learning Community.
-Choosing this community on your Housing application commits you to selecting a room in this community as long as space is available in either hall at your selection pick time.
+• All three halls constitute a single "Upper-Division Honors Housing" Learning Community.
+By completing the Residential Community Acceptance Form, you commit to selecting a room in this community so long as space is available anywhere in the community at your selection pick time.